-Dust and fumes generated during brazing operations can cause skin and eye irritation.
-Repeated or prolonged exposure to elevated concentrations of any airborne dust or fume can irritate or harm the respiratory system, especially as an aggravation to a pre-existing condition.
+The materials in this product are not normally absorbed through the skin.
+Repeated or prolonged exposure to elevated concentrations of any airborne dust or fumes can irritate or harm the respiratory system, especially as an aggravation to a pre-existing condition.
 Inhalation of significant quantities of very fine metal dust and metal fumes can cause "metal fume fever," with flu-like symptoms.
 Avoid creating and breathing airborne dust and fumes.